lz-nsc/blog-en/source/_posts/Golang-Heap.md

 }
 ```

-Above is a new structure named MinHeap which implements all the methods of `Interface`in package `heap`.
+Above is a new structure named MinHeap which implements all the methods of `Interface` in package `heap`.

-Now that we’ve already defined a structure which has all these 5 methods, how do we use this package and how does this package works?
+Now that we’ve already defined a structure which has all these 5 methods, how do we use this package and how does this package work?

-## Funcions
+## Functions
 There are 5 public functions in this package:

 ### Init